SimonBlanke/Hyperactive/README.md

 - memory_warm_start = None
   - (pandas dataframe, None)
-  - Pandas dataframe that contains score and paramter information that will be automatically loaded into the memory-dictionary.
+  - Pandas dataframe that contains score and parameter information that will be automatically loaded into the memory-dictionary.

       example: